-Inductive content analysis (ICA) was employed for this study.
-This method is designed for analyzing text-based data, involving a thorough reading of the texts rather than searching for a predetermined list of content items, and for generating content categories (broad ideas or concepts from the data) (Vears & Gillam, 2022).
+Inductive Content Analysis (ICA) was employed for this study.
+This method is designed for analyzing text-based data, involving a thorough reading of the texts rather than searching for a predetermined list of content items, and is to generate content categories (broad ideas or concepts from the data) (Vears & Gillam, 2022).
 Using the ICA approach, we thoroughly analyzed text-based data from environmental opinion writing and an open-ended questionnaire, leading to the identification of content categories related to perspectives on climate change and its integration in ELT.
-Regarding perspectives on climate change, the study identified three types: effects, origins, and solutions to climate change.
-In terms of climate change integration, two categories of indoor and outdoor ELT practices were found.
+Regarding perspectives on climate change, the study identified three types: effects, origins, and solutions to climate change, as presented in Section 4.1 of the results.
+In terms of climate change integration, two categories of indoor and outdoor ELT practices were found, detailed in Section 4.2.

 The study used the following coding system, "SS" denoted students, and numerical representations (e.g., SS1) referred to specific student identifiers.
 Other codes pertained to the data sources and their corresponding emerging content category.
-For instance, the code "SS1, open-ended questionnaire, climate change effect" indicated that the data originated from student number 1, were obtained from the open-ended questionnaire, and were about students' views on the effects of climate change.
+For instance, the code "SS1, open-ended questionnaire, climate change effect" indicated that the data originated from student number 1, obtained from the open-ended questionnaire, and were about students' views on the effects of climate change.
 These detailed codes were designed to facilitate readers in tracing the data and validating the study's results.